LaurePiechaczyk/project4-code-institute-django/README.md

 ## Responsiveness
 The website is designed to be suitable for all devices.
 For example, the responsive navigation bar turns into a burger button for phone screens.

+## Futur
+The user can add its own categories, level of difficulties with the Nouns
+When a noun is clicked, the card can turn and a sentence with the noun is written to help learning nouns in a context.

 # Technologies used
 ## Languages used